Times have never been better, or worse, for people who love telling visual stories with food.

 That’s why I asked Gary Cieradkowski to become Phoode’s Art Director.
 Gary founded his own design studio after a decades-long career with ad agencies that supported iconic food and beverage brands.

-Marcin Wrobel and Georgiy Prygov lead, respectively, Phoode’s full-stack and front-end development teams.
+Marcin Wrobel and Georgiy Prygov lead, respectively, Phoode’s back and front-end development team.
 They apply years of experience in the software industry to running Phoode’s systems, overseeing the development process, and helping evolve Phoode’s capabilities.

 What Will Phoode Do with Your Contributions?